 AI has already demonstrated its value as a resource for students with learning disabilities.
 New diagnostic systems are being developed that employ more effective testing methods to identify areas where students may require extra support.
 Once detected, AI can custom-build the student's learning experience to meet their specific needs.
 This could involve simplifying sentence structures, replacing complex words, or offering constant feedback to struggling students without disrupting the rest of the class.
 AI can also provide teachers with reliable progress updates on each student, allowing them to better support individual learning needs.

-The challenges of adopting
+The challenges of adopting AI in schools

 One of the biggest challenges facing the integration of AI technology into classrooms is the necessity for technical expertise.
 Teachers not familiar with artificial intelligence models may struggle to adopt them into their more traditional teaching practices—so a sufficient amount of support and ICT training will be required from the onset.
 Another all-too-familiar concern is funding.
 Many schools simply do not have the resources to acquire and maintain the technology needed to introduce AI into the classroom.